Step 5. Allocate Service Quota

 If you increase the Veeam backup agent quota after the grace period is over, Veeam Service Provider Console will not automatically activate Veeam backup agents that were excluded from management.
 To start managing Veeam backup agents with the Unlicensed status, a reseller must activate them manually.
 For details on switching Veeam backup agents to managed mode, see Activating Veeam Backup Agents.

-- To allow reseller companies to use cloud repository resources, set the Cloud backup resources toggle to On.
+- To allow reseller companies to use cloud repository resources, in the Cloud Connect resources section, set the Backup resources toggle to On.

-- To allow reseller companies to use cloud replication resources, set the Cloud replica resources toggle to On.
+- To allow reseller companies to use cloud replication resources, in the Cloud Connect resources section, set the Replication resources toggle to On.

 - To limit the amount of data that reseller companies are allowed to download from the cloud repository during a billing period, set the Data transfer out toggle to On and specify the allowed amount of data.

 The Data transfer out quota is a soft quota and puts no physical restriction on the cloud repository.
 When the reseller reaches the specified quota, Veeam Service Provider Console triggers the Reseller data download quota alarm.
 You can customize this alarm in accordance with your requirements.
 For details, see Modifying Alarm Settings.

 Reseller users will see this quota in the Data Transfer Out widget of the Cloud Connect Backup Resources dashboard.
-For details, see section Cloud Backup Quota of the Guide for Resellers.
+For details, see section Resources & Billing of the Guide for Resellers.

 - To enable additional protection for company backup files stored on cloud repositories, set the Allow keeping deleted backup files toggle to On and specify how long deleted backup files must be kept in the recycle bin on the Veeam Cloud Connect server.